 Despite living in the 21st century and all the promise that brings, we are still far from ubiquitous Wi-Fi.
 So what do you do when you need to get your laptop or non-cellular iPad online?
-You ‘tether’ it using Personal Hotspot on the iPhone.
+You ‘tether’ it to your iPhone’s cellular connection using Personal Hotspot.

 What is Personal Hotpot?